 Without casting blame, just as a matter of course, we are taught from a young age to conform and not to feel or think certain ways in order to "fit in" to societal norms.
 The outcome of this can be poor knowledge of, or trust in ourselves.
-Other traumatic life events can cause deeper wounding, causing us to lose sight of who we really are.
+Other traumatic life events can further impact our pre-existing uncertain sense of self.

 I believe an essential part of learning to know yourself comes with noticing and acknowledging what you feel, without judgement.
 Self-acceptance is the key to authentic self-love and love for others.